jamesalmeida/chunk-norris/README.md

 - User-friendly interface
 - Instant results

-## Limitations:
-- There is a limit that's imposed by the maximum length of an array in Javascript (2^32 - 1, or 4,294,967,295).
-If you need to split larger texts, you can use the split by Words option with a smaller chunk size.
-If you have ideas for handling larger texts, please open an issue or submit a PR!

 Perfect for content creators, developers, and anyone working with large text blocks.
 Streamline your workflow and make text processing a breeze!

 [Live Demo](https://jamesalmeida.github.io/chunk-norris/)